Source Associated Press

 Matthew 24:6 click here to read.

-REVIVIM JUNCTION, (AP) — On a dusty field in 's southern desert, the military is gearing up for the next battle against a familiar foe: guerrillas in Lebanon.
+REVIVIM JUNCTION, Israel (AP) — On a dusty field in Israel's southern desert, the military is gearing up for the next battle against a familiar foe: Hezbollah guerrillas in Lebanon.

 Matthew 24:6 click here to read.

-As the Syrian civil war intensifies, military planners are growing increasingly jittery that the fighting could spill over into Israel, potentially dragging the Islamic militant group that is allied with Presidentinto the fray.
-After battling Hezbollah to a stalemate in 2006, the says it has learned key lessons and is prepared to inflict heavy damage on the group if fighting begins again.
+As the Syrian civil war intensifies, military planners are growing increasingly jittery that the fighting could spill over into Israel, potentially dragging the Islamic militant group that is allied with President Bashar Assad into the fray.
+After battling Hezbollah to a stalemate in 2006, the Israeli military says it has learned key lessons and is prepared to inflict heavy damage on the group if fighting begins again.

-"There is an increase in tension because of," a senior commander in the military's northern command said about a possible battle with Hezbollah.
+"There is an increase in tension because of Syria," a senior commander in the military's northern command said about a possible battle with Hezbollah.
 The commander, who traveled south to observe Thursday's exercise here, spoke on condition of anonymity in line with military protocol.

 In 2006, weeks of Israeli air raids killed more than 1,000 people, including hundreds of Hezbollah fighters, and key infrastructure was destroyed.
 But the heavy onslaught failed to prevent Hezbollah from firing some 4,000 rockets into Israel, and the fighting ended in a U.N.-brokered truce.